dustfeather/series-auto-skip/README.md

 # series-auto-skip
-Browser extension that auto-clicks the "skip credits" and/or "skip intro" on Plex and Netflix
+Browser extension that auto-clicks the "skip credits", "skip intro", "skip recap" on Plex and Netflix